kevinxavier14/suitmedia-testapp/README.md

 Repository contains two components:
 - source code of application, can be downloaded, recommend to open locally using Android Studio for better experience
-- application APK, can be downloaded and install in an Android device
+- application APK, can be downloaded and install on an Android device